Gregwar/fatcat/README.md

 Fatcat can fix directories having broken FAT chaining.

-To do this, use `-D`.
+To do this, use `-f`.
 All the filesystem tree will be walked and the directories that are unallocated in the FAT but that fatcat can read will be fixed in the FAT.

 ### Entries hacking